-Hindi Cinema: Special, Enthralling and Weird as Well! – 3 WEIRD Hit and Run to Mollywood
+Hindi Cinema: Special, Enthralling and Weird as Well! – 3

 Indian cinema is growing as a business.
 However, in fact, cinema is an art and the epitome of art, they say.
 A question has been raised if the business of film making is harming the production of good quality cinema.
 Some young focused directors who concentrate on making content based, good quality cinema have answered it through their films.